-Service Plan for the San Mateo Coastal Annexation Area

-In 2004, the Local Agency Formation Commission (LAFCo) approved the District's Coastside Protection Program, extending the District's boundaries to include San Mateo Coastside lands from Montara to the San Mateo-Santa Cruz county line.
-The Service Plan for the San Mateo County Coastal Annexation Area (Service Plan)(Attachment 2) and associated Environmental Impact Report (EIR), certified as part of the Coastside Protection Program, establishes the Coastal Mission for the District and specifies the services, goals, permanent policies, guidelines and implementation actions for preserving open space and agricultural lands, protecting natural resources, providing ongoing land stewardship, encouraging agricultural use of land resources, and developing public access in the coastal areas of San Mateo County.
+Coastal Service Plan for the San Mateo County Coastal Annexation Area In 2004, the Local Agency Formation Commission (LAFCo) approved the District's Coastside Protection Program, extending the District's boundaries to include San Mateo County Coastside lands from Montara to the San Mateo-Santa Cruz county line.
+The Service Plan for the San Mateo County Coastal Annexation Area (Service Plan)(Attachment 2) and associated Environmental Impact Report (EIR), certified as part of the Coastside Protection Program, establishes the Coastal Mission for the District.
+The Service Plan and EIR also specify the services, goals, permanent policies, guidelines and implementation actions for preserving open space and agricultural lands, protecting natural resources, providing ongoing land stewardship, encouraging agricultural use of land resources, and developing public access in the coastal areas of San Mateo County.

-The District's Coastal Mission is as follows (bold denotes additions to the basic Mission Statement):
+The District's Coastal Mission is as follows (text in bold denotes additions to the basic Mission Statement):